junxit/us-congress-bills-111/bill.md

   - **(B)** explore methods for eliminating or minimizing adverse effects of energy development and nuclear materials on the environment;
   - **(C)** train people in ecological and environmental sciences; and
   - **(D)** educate the public.
-- **(5)** The seven National Environmental Research Parks are located within six major ecological regions of the United States, covering more than half of the Nation.
+- **(5)** The National Environmental Research Parks are located within six major ecological regions of the United States, covering more than half of the Nation.
 - **(6)** The parks are especially valuable research sites because within their borders they provide secure settings for scientists to conduct long-term research on a broad range of subjects including—
   - **(A)** plant succession;
   - **(B)** biomass production;